How to Play Lotto Online Safely

 - Government run National Lottery.
 There is no national lottery in Australia that is run by the Federal Government.
 While some of the lottery games like Oz Lotto and Powerball are national, the operators are licensed at a state level and include both state government-owned and private sector companies.
 If a website claims to be selling official Australian National Lottery tickets operated by the Australian Government then they are trying hard to sound legitimate when they are actually not.

 - Safe & Secure Claims.
 Many logos and seals make statements of “100% safe and secure”, but do not provide details of their physical and digital security.
-Pictures and statements can be made by anyone, but you should look for evidence that these websites have taken steps to ensure your transaction is secure.
+Pictures and statements can be made by anyone.
+You should look for evidence that these websites have taken steps to ensure your transaction is secure.
 Signs of a secure site are:

 a) A padlock symbol displays in the browser window frame.
 This is clickable and will display website’s full security details.